theinternetftw/dmgo/README.md

-# dmgo - a gameboy emulator in native go
+# dmgo - a gameboy emulator in go

 I put together dmgo in about a week and half over the holidays.
 Much is left to be done, but things have progessed enough to throw it up on here.